fjaguero/site/_posts/2019-01-31-the-software-i-use-to-focus-stay-productive-and-avoid-stress.markdown

   - productivity
 ---

-_I will be updating this post when a substantial change of my workflow happens.
-Last update: April 2020_
+_I will be updating this post when a substantial change of my workflow happens._
+_Last update: April 2020._

 This is a list of the software I use (and how I use it) in order to organize my personal life and work.